 They were baffled why anyone would want to leave the bright lights, night life and action of city living for, what they saw, as the nothingness of the scrub.

 The country kids were taking it all in.
 You see, they knew when the Ekka was over, the city kids would leave the noise, bustle and pollution of sideshow alley for the noise, bustle and pollution of suburbia.
-On the other hand, they would enjoy returning to the tranquillity of the land, where they could be at peace with nature.
+On the other hand, the country kids would enjoy returning to the tranquillity of the land, where they could be at peace with nature.

 Living in the country may have its limitations, but it also has some peaceful advantages.